open main page here with limited thumbnails open main page here with ALL thumbnails

 end grain closeup of the right-hand piece directly above

-both sides of a little cutoff that sat around my garage for about 10 years.
+both sides of a little cut-off that sat around my garage for about 10 years.
 The lighter surface is freshly sanded but is only about 1/4" on the other side of the dark surface, which is the 10-year-old exposed surface, so I don't consider the lighter side to be "freshly cut" at all.
-The dark surface was never in direct sunlight, so you can see what even indirect sunlight can do to the color of osage orange with time if it has no UV blocker.
+The dark surface was never in direct sunlight, so you can see what even indirect sunlight can do to the color of osage orange with time (and a UV blocker won't stop the process, just slow it down).
 The very dark color shown here is quite accurate.

 end grain closeup of the piece directly above